zomy22/zomy22.github.io/hackthebox/craft.md

 ![Test 4](/images/test3.png)

 It's says root!
 Well that was easy!
 But wait no user.txt or root.txt flags.
-Of course it couldn’t be that easy
+Of course it couldn't be that easy

 Running "cat /etc/issue", LinEnum and linuxprivchecker again show that we are in a docker container
 Release: Alpine Linux 3.9